ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Olympia’s architecture is modular by intent:

-• ECIP-1112 (Treasury), ECIP-1113 (DAO), and ECIP-1114 (Funding Process) are distinct, independently testable components built atop standard smart contract primitives.
+• ECIP-1112 (Treasury), ECIP-1113 (Governance Framework), and ECIP-1114 (Funding Proposal Process) are distinct, independently testable components built atop standard smart contract primitives.

 • Each layer can be activated or upgraded on its own schedule, enabling Ethereum Classic to scale participation and governance incrementally, without forcing immediate ecosystem-wide coordination.